-NoSQL databases support Big Data by providing scalability, high-availability, clustering, efficient storage and easy access to huge amounts of “semi-structured” data.
-NoSQL databases use schema-optional (non-relational) formats and are, in general, open-source.
-This course gives you a hands-on overview of the two most popular NoSQL databases - MongoDB and Cassandra – as well as an overview of core concepts and other types of NoSQL databases.
+This introductory course gives you a hands-on overview of the two most popular NoSQL databases—MongoDB and Cassandra—as well as an overview of core concepts and other types of open-source NoSQL databases.

-The course covers installation, DB shell usage, programmatic access, data modeling, scaling/clustering, categories of NoSQL databases (column-based, document-based, key value-based, or graphic-based), the CAP Theorem, and BASE semantics.
-You will have the opportunity to gain hands-on experience via homework asignments and a course project that involves setting up, populating (with publically available datasets), and using a NoSQL of your choice (subject to instructor approval).
-By the end of the course, you will understand NoSQL concepts and know how to use popular NoSQL databases within your software or IT infrastructures.
+You will have the opportunity to gain hands-on experience via homework assignments and a course project that involves setting up, populating (with publicly available datasets), and using a NoSQL of your choice (subject to instructor approval).

 - Why use NoSQL databases?

-- Types of NoSQL databases: Key value, document, column, graph, others
+- Types of NoSQL databases: Key value, document, column, graph

 - MongoDB basics